rostools/cog-flow-intro/index.md

 ### Git workflows in practice ... remove/move?

-If you like to use the Terminal, the [Git documentation](https://git-scm.com/docs) contins thorough description of git commands.
+If you like to use the Terminal, the [Git documentation](https://git-scm.com/docs) contains thorough description of git commands.
 If you prefer not to use the Terminal, GitHub has great [Documentation](https://docs.github.com/en).

 ## Automatic workflows (CI pipeline?) ... remove/move?